 - How do I become self-disciplined?

 . . . then this post is for you!
 It’s time to look at some self-discipline scriptures, and see how God has already empowered every Christian in this area.

 This post may contain affiliate links.
 You can read my full disclosure here.

 - What Does the Bible Say About Self-Discipline?

 - How to Develop Self-Discipline in Any Area of Your Life

 What is Self-Discipline?

-Our society tends to associate self-discipline with athletes, celebrities, business owners and the like.
-This is because they achieve a level of success that typically cannot be reached without some level of self-discipline.
+Our society tends to associate self-discipline with athletes, celebrities, business owners, and the like.
+This is because they achieve a level of success that typically cannot be reached without a high level of self-discipline.